guillaumebogard/EvalExpr/README.md

 - Almost every type `deriving` from `instances` will use those derived instances in production and not specifically for another environment.<br />
 A common example of this bad habit is that usually people derive from `Eq` as it makes testing for those types easier in testing environment.<br />
-Deriving from `Eq` when it serves no purpose in the production environment makes no sense and also adds unreacheable code for coverage.
+Deriving from `Eq` when it serves no purpose in the production environment makes no sense and also adds unreacheable code for coverage.<br />
-Therefore, we try to reduce this bad habit as much as we can with the tools we are given.
+Therefore, we try to reduce this bad habit as much as we can with the tools we are given.<br />
-Inside the testing environment, where we need an instance of `Eq` for assertion checking, it is being bypassed by wrapping those types inside wrapping types and making them derive from their own instance of `Eq`.
+Inside the testing environment, where we need an instance of `Eq` for assertion checking, it is being bypassed by wrapping those types inside wrapping types and making them derive from their own instance of `Eq`.<br />
 Most specifically, we wrap the return of the function we are testing and wrapping the component we are using for comparison.
-As they have matching types, everything perfectly works.
+As they have matching types, everything perfectly works.<br />
 `Exceptions` don't follow this rule because, in testing, we can't wrap the exception that was thrown.

 - We also had to create a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)), of the expression that was given as parameter, before evaluating for a result.